Frequently Asked Questions

 - How Do I Get Started On Adoption In Arizona?

 All persons wishing to adopt in Arizona must be certified to adopt unless they are adopting a step child, grandchild, niece or nephew or sibling.
-A certification study, also known as a home study, can only be conducted by a licensed adoption agency or the Arizona Department of Economic Security.
-The certification process includes FBI fingerprint clearances as well as local print checks and a cps background check.
+A certification study, also known as a home study, can only be conducted by a licensed adoption agency or the Arizona Department of Child Safety.
+The certification process includes FBI fingerprint clearances as well as local print checks and a DPS background check.
 Once the study and prints are completed, they are submitted to the court in the county in which the adoptive parent(s) reside.
 Once certified as acceptable to adopt by the court, the certification is good for the first 18 months.
 It may be extended twice with each extension lasting 1 year.

 - Who may adopt in Arizona?